 - Speaking of Verse and Prose

 - Musical Theatre

 Students normally work towards a graded exam (similar to learning a musical instrument) in one of the above areas.
 We arrange annual performance evenings where students can showcase their work with parents and friends.
-In 2017/18 140 pupils from Colfe’s (107 Senior and 33 Junior) sat the LAMDA examination, with 97% receiving a distinction or merit across all grades and 100% distinction or merit in the medal grades (6,7,8).
+In 2018/2019 149 students across the Senior School took part.
+95% achieved Merit or Distinction across all grades.

 GCSE & A-Level Drama